MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Executive-Summary.md

 author: Femila
 ---
 # Executive Summary

+>Applies To: Windows Server Technical Preview

-No organization with an information technology (IT) infrastructure is immune from attack, but if appropriate policies, processes, and controls are implemented to protect key segments of an organization‚Äôs computing infrastructure, it might be possible to prevent a breach event from growing to a wholesale compromise of the computing environment.
+No organization with an information technology (IT) infrastructure is immune from attack, but if appropriate policies, processes, and controls are implemented to protect key segments of an organizationís computing infrastructure, it might be possible to prevent a breach event from growing to a wholesale compromise of the computing environment.

 This executive summary is intended to be useful as a standalone document summarizing the content of the document, which contains recommendations that will assist organizations in enhancing the security of their Active Directory installations.
-By implementing these recommendations, organizations will be able to identify and prioritize security activities, protect key segments of their organization‚Äôs computing infrastructure, and create controls that significantly decrease the likelihood of successful attacks against critical components of the IT environment.
+By implementing these recommendations, organizations will be able to identify and prioritize security activities, protect key segments of their organizationís computing infrastructure, and create controls that significantly decrease the likelihood of successful attacks against critical components of the IT environment.

 Although this document discusses the most common attacks against Active Directory and countermeasures to reduce the attack surface, it also contains recommendations for recovery in the event of complete compromise.
 The only sure way to recover in the event of a complete compromise of Active Directory is to be prepared for the compromise before it happens.